 The afternoon is a good time to explore the ruins of the ancient Athenian agora, just northwest of the Acropolis (it’s an easy walk).
 It contains numerous sights, including the Museum of the Ancient Agora and superb Temple of Hephaestus.
 Admission to the Agora can be included with Acropolis admission or as a separate — and less expensive — ticket.

 Alternatively, you might want to check out the more contemporary face of the city.
 Athens has one of the most vibrant street art scenes in Europe, and Alternative Athens offers excellent walking tours led by an actual street artist.
-Joining up with one of the tours is a great way to take pulse of cool, non-touristy neighborhoods like Metaxourgeio and Psirri.
+Joining up with one of the tours is a great way to take the pulse of cool, non-touristy neighbourhoods like Metaxourgeio and Psirri.

 In the evening, tuck into some contemporary, deconstructed-style Greek cuisine at insider-address tables like Juju at the iconic Divani Caravel Hotel.
 Or, focus on craft cocktails at acclaimed Athenian bars like the rooftop Galaxy bar at the Hilton or hotspots like The Clumsies.

-Day 2: A Look Back in History
+Day 2: A look back in history

 London has the British Museum, and Athens has the National Archaeological Museum.
-Give yourself plenty of time to navigate the thousands of artifacts at what is one of the greatest museums in the world.
+Give yourself plenty of time to navigate the thousands of artefacts at what is one of the greatest museums in the world.
 Highlights include the gold mask of Agamemnon, the bronze statue of Zeus, frescoes from Akrotiri (the Minoan ruins in Santorini said to be the original Atlantis), the Antikythera Mechanism — an ancient analogue “computer” retrieved from a famous shipwreck — and more richly painted ancient Greek vases than you can count.

 After your visit is complete, head to Syntagma Square, which is home to the Greek Parliament and Monument to the Unknown Soldier.
 This is where you can see the iconic Evzones — elaborately attired presidential guards — who rotate positions on the hour.